c-daly/apollo/docs/PERSONA_LLM_INTEGRATION.md

 ### Example: Adding Context to Chat Prompts

-When processing a user query in the chat interface, retrieve recent persona entries to provide context:
+When processing a user query in the chat interface, retrieve recent persona entries to provide context.
+The example below calls Apollo’s proxy (`http://localhost:8082/api/persona/entries`); behind the scenes, that request is forwarded to Sophia.
+If you have direct access to Sophia, you can point the request to its `/persona/entries` endpoint instead.

 ```python
 import requests